 Remove paint from door hinges supplies:

 1. Magic Eraser (the original works better), I'm using another brand cause I had it on hand

-2. Pampered chef plastic scraper.
-You can buy them separately or they come with a stone purchase.
-Great, because they don’t scratch!
+2. Plastic scraper - mine was a Pampered chef scraper that came with a stone purchase.
+Great, because they don't scratch!